The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: Introduction

 Disks of gas and dust, the reservoirs from which planets form in the core accretion model, have been observed to be prevalent around BDs, occurring with similar frequencies and dissipation timescales as those around stellar-mass objects \citep{Luhman2005, Luhman2007, Monin2010, Dawson2013, Liu2015}.
 In some cases, the masses of BD protoplanetary disks have been measured, with dust mass estimates that typically range from a fraction of an Earth mass to a few Earth masses \citep[e.g.,][]{Klein2003,Scholz2006,Harvey2012,Broekhoven-Fiene2014,vanderPlas2016,Rilinger2019}. \citet{Rilinger2021} measured masses for the largest sample of BD protoplanetary disks to date using spectral energy distribution (SED) modeling, and only 8 out of 49 disks in their sample possessed masses greater than 1 $M_{Jup}$.
 Planet formation simulations suggest that these measured masses are generally insufficient to form Earth-mass planets through core accretion. \citet{Payne2007} performed core accretion modeling for planet formation around BDs and found that disks with masses less than 1 $M_{Jup}$ rarely form planets more massive than 0.3 $M_\oplus$. \citet{Miguel2020} adapted a code built to study the formation of the Galilean satellites to planet formation in BD disks, finding that disks with masses greater than $\sim$10 $M_{Jup}$ were required to form planets more massive than 0.1 $M_\oplus$.
 However, they note that their modeling fails to explain some of the larger known exoplanets around M dwarfs.

 The tension between the competing lines of evidence presented above can only be resolved by searching for short-period planets around L and T dwarfs.
+With current technology, these planets are most amenable to detection using the transit method, as the diminutive radii of their hosts result in transit depths on the order of 1\% for Earth-sized planets, signals that are accessible with 1- to 2-m class telescopes equipped with NIR photometers \citep{Tamburo2019}.
+However, transit searches will also have to contend with short-duration transit events \citep[down to 15 minutes, ][]{Delrez2018} and percent-level photometric variability on hours-long timescales that is frequently exhibited by L and T dwarfs \citep{Radigan2014, Wilson2014, Metchev2015, Vos2019, Tannock2021}.

-One such program, the Search for habitable Planets EClipsing ULtra-cOOl Stars (SPECULOOS), began in January 2019 and is looking for transiting planets around a sample of $\sim$1200 ultracool dwarfs (UCDs), of which $\sim$13.4\% are L and T dwarfs \citet{Delrez2018, Murray2020,Sebastian2021}.
+One such transit survey, the Search for habitable Planets EClipsing ULtra-cOOl Stars (SPECULOOS), began in January 2019 and is looking for transiting planets around a sample of $\sim$1200 ultracool dwarfs (UCDs), of which $\sim$13.4\% are L and T dwarfs \citep{Delrez2018, Murray2020,Sebastian2021}.
 SPECULOOS consists of a worldwide array of robotic telescopes (most of which are 1 m) which perform nightly photometric observations in a custom \textit{I+z'} filter.

 In this work, we describe a new effort to search for transiting companions around L and T dwarfs at wavelengths longer than 1.0 $\mu$m: the Perkins INfrared Exosatellite\footnote{Because L and T dwarfs can themselves be planetary mass, the term “exosatellite” is used as a more general substitute for “exoplanet” in the survey title.} Survey (PINES).
 In Section \ref{sec:survey}, we provide an overview of the survey, describing the observing facility, target sample, and observing strategy.
 Section \ref{sec:pipeline} details the custom photometric pipeline for analyzing PINES data.
 In Section \ref{sec:performance}, we quantify the survey's photometric performance and use this to estimate our transit detection sensitivity.
 We also validate our pipeline's performance using observations of a transiting exoplanet and known variable L/T transition objects and identify a previously unknown variable.